H4wkeye1/SerenLeiaTheme/README.md

 A modification of the great AuraMod Seren Theme by SerpentDrago, which you can find here.
 All credit goes to him for making this theme. https://github.com/SerpentDrago/SerenTheme-SerenMod-Full

-The AZ Leia skin mod is made by beatmasterRS and can be found here https://github.com/beatmasterRS/skin.arctic.zephyr.mod
+The Arctic Zephyr Leia skin mod is made by beatmasterRS and can be found here https://github.com/beatmasterRS/skin.arctic.zephyr.mod

-Some textures used in the theme have been taken from AZ 2 mod made by jurialmunkey and the skin can be found here https://github.com/jurialmunkey/skin.arctic.zephyr.2
+Some textures used in the theme have been taken from Arctic Zephyr 2 skin made by jurialmunkey and the skin can be found here https://github.com/jurialmunkey/skin.arctic.zephyr.2

 All credits go to their respective owners.
 I only modified/built upon their work.